10 Asian Romance Books You Can Read In A Day

 2. I’ll Be the One

 I’ll Be the One is a plus-size teen character romance book that follows a girl (Skye Shin) who is bisexual and loves to dance.
 That’s her main passion, but she also likes to sing.
 So Skye decides to try out for the K-Pop auditions, where she goes on a reality TV show.
 She trains with the other trainees.
-Then whoever cuts will be able to become an official trainee in Seoul (South Korea) for an entertainment company so they can get the chance of an Idol group.
+Then whoever cuts will be able to become an official trainee in Seoul (South Korea) for an entertainment company to get the chance of an Idol group.

 Skye is different from the other girls and the other Asian stereotypes.
 She’s a lot curvier than others.
-In the Asian communities, You’re not allowed to be bigger than size two.
+In Asian communities, You’re not allowed to be bigger than size two.
 So she’s dealing with many fat-phobic people in the community who openly make remarks about her body, telling her that she must lose weight to be beautiful.
 Skye’s trying to set up her beauty standards for the whole circumstance.
 Along the way, she also has to compete against a cute boy.

 Author: Lyla Lee